-- In the case of Autarkic positioning, care needs to be taken because accumulated steploss can cause a significant deviation between physical and stored actual position. - The SetDualPosition command will only be executed after clearing the <UV2>, CPFail and <Steploss> flags. - 3.
-RAM reset occurs when Vdd < VddReset (digital Power-On-Reset level). - 4.
-The Autarkic function remains active as long as $V{DD} > VddReset$ .
+- In the case of Stop mode 2, care needs to be taken because the accumulated steploss can cause a significant deviation between physical and stored actual position. - The SetDualPosition command will only be executed after clearing the <UV2> and <Steploss> flags. - RAM reset occurs when VDD < VDDReset (digital POR level).